urbanadventurer/Android-PIN-Bruteforce/README.md

 These methods can be expensive and are usually only used by specialised phone forensic investigators.

 In order of difficulty and expense:

-- Taking advanced of USB debugging enabled (Oxygen Forensic Suite)
+- Taking advantage of USB debugging being enabled (Oxygen Forensic Suite)
-- Bruteforce with keyboard emulation (Android-PIN-Bruteforce, RubberDucky attack, XPIN Clip, HBbox)
+- Bruteforce with keyboard emulation (⭐ Android-PIN-Bruteforce, RubberDucky attack, XPIN Clip, HBbox)
-- JTAG (Interface with test access ports on the device)
+- JTAG (Interface with TAPs (Test Access Ports) on the device board)
+- In-System Programming (ISP) (Involves directly connecting to pins on flash memory chips on the device board)
 - Chip Off (Desolder and remove flash memory chips from the device)
 - Clock Glitching / Voltage Fault Injection (Hardware CPU timing attacks to bypass PIN restrictions)
-- Bootloader exploits (GrayKey from Grayshift and Cellebrite)
+- Bootloader exploits (Zero-day exploits that attack the bootloader.
+GrayKey from Grayshift and Cellebrite)

+Note that JTAG, ISP, and Chip Off techniques are usually not useful to gain access to encrypted devices.
+Please contact me if you know of any practical attacks on phone PINs using Clock Gitching.

 ### 🕵 Security Professionals and Technical Phone Users